Published November 10, 2017. Updated September 6, 2022.

-A lot is being written about customer engagement in retail.
+A lot is written about customer engagement in retail.

-How retailers are trying to engage shoppers to their bricks and mortar locations by making the store more like an online experience.
+How retailers are trying to engage shoppers in their brick-and-mortar locations by making the store more like an online experience.

 And the more information IT departments can gather using Big Data and feed it through an algorithm, the more personal they can make a customer’s shopping experience.